junioralive/spycli-database/README.md

 ## Disclaimer

-The Spy Movies Repository emphasize that this project is for educational and entertainment purposes only.
+The SPY-CLI Database Repository emphasize that this project is for educational and entertainment purposes only.
 We state a clear stance against piracy and express their respect for the intellectual property rights of filmmakers and production companies.
 The project is positioned as a way to bypass third-party money-making schemes rather than to engage in any form of illegal activity.
 For any issue or queries email at thejuniortest@gmail.com.

 ## Join Now